-The best glazed Orange Bundt cake is a pound cake that is pure sunshine.
+My best glazed Orange Bundt cake is a pound cake that is pure sunshine.
 Loaded with intense orange flavor from both the juice and peel of sweet navel oranges, this Cape Malay orange cake recipe tastes equally delicious with the hot or cold glaze.

-My mother and her sisters each had their own way of making an easy orange sponge cake recipe and it was one of my late mother’s favorites.
-She had fond memories of my grandfather baking his old fashioned orange cake tray bake on a Sunday afternoon while my grandmother rested.
+My mother and her sisters each had their own way of making an easy moist pound cake recipe and it was one of my late mother’s favorites.
+She had fond memories of my grandfather baking his old fashioned orange pound cake tray bake on a Sunday afternoon while my grandmother rested.

 My favorite scent in the world is the fragrant and aromatic oil contained in the zest of sweet ripe navel oranges… that aroma you smell when you peel an orange and the little droplets of citrus essential oils are released into the air.
 Sadly, I am highly allergic to that delicious orange oil and have not peeled an orange since my teens.

 Many years ago one of my colleagues asked why I always bought oranges in the morning, but never ate any myself.
 When I mentioned how allergic I was to that burst of orange oil he made a point of peeling one for me whenever we had oranges.
 I always remember his kindness whenever I smell the scent of oranges now.

 Another colleague mentioned recently that he absolutely loved my old fashioned orange bundt cake recipe after tasting it at a staff party.
-He exclaimed that it was the best orange butter cake recipe in the world.
-Since then he tried ordering or buying it whenever he saw it in a bakery or on a cafe menu, but always found those versions to be dry and tasteless.
+He exclaimed that it was the ‘best moist orange cake recipe in the world’.
+Since then he tried ordering or buying it whenever he saw moist orange or lemon cake in a bakery or on a cafe menu, but always found those versions to be dry and tasteless.

 This recipe is adapted from the Butter cake recipe from the Snowflake Tested Recipes file (year unknown, but probably around 1990) and was updated here on 16/04/2016.